 Mount Street, Winshill, Burton-on-Trent, Staffordshire DE15

-The church occupies the former Winshill Institute, a late 19th century building of some local historical interest.
+The church occupies the former Winshill Institute, a late nineteenth century building of some local historical interest.

 The Winshill Institute was opened in 1888.
 Money for the building was raised by subscription, and the Institute was used by various freemasons’ lodges and probably for other social purposes.
 It was acquired by the Diocese of Nottingham in 1967.
-A short rear extension, probably dating from the last quarter of the 20th century, was added to the building, and a long metal ramp fitted to provide disabled access.
+A short rear extension was added, and late on a long metal ramp for disabled access.

 Architect: Not established

 Original Date: 1888

 Conservation Area: No